arrowrbook/book/writers notes/README.md

 To render and publish with the full dataset (all of this is done locally):

 * remove the `_freeze/` directory
-* run `quarto publish gh-pages`
+* run `quarto publish`

 This will automatically render the book and then add the files to the `gh-pages` branch where the book is hosted from.
+We use porfiles to prevent quarto from also rendering and sending the PDF.
+The website profile is the default.

 #### PR previews